apache/www-site/content/travel/stories/interviews/sharan_foga.md

 Apachecon is for anyone involved in a community.

-I'm not a developer or a technical person so was initially concerned that I wouldnt fit in or that everyone would be speaking "techspeak".
+I'm not a developer or a technical person, so was initially concerned that I wouldnt fit in or that everyone would be speaking "techspeak".

 Instead I found that Apache is like a huge open family and you don't have to